ska-telescope/ska-sdp-benchmark-monitor/README.md

 export PATH=$PATH/$PWD
 ```
 ## Monitoring mode
 This mode allows background monitoring of resource usage and recording of energy consumption.
 This includes: total CPU usage, per-core CPU usage, CPU frequencies, memory and swap utilization, network activity, and I/O operations.
-To use this mode, start monitoring with the `benchmon-start`, with chosen options, before launching the target application.
-Once the application has finished execution, stop the monitoring by running `benchmon-stop`.
+To use this mode, start monitoring with the `benchmon-start` (or `benchmon-slurm-start` for slurm multi-nodes runs), with chosen options, before launching the target application.
+Once the application has finished execution, stop the monitoring by running `benchmon-stop` (or `benchmon-slurm-stop` for slurm multi-nodes runs).
 Upon completion, several reports will be saved in the traces directory, which can be visualized using the `benchmon-visu` described below.
 Additional options/flags available for the monitoring mode are described as follows:
   - `-d | --save-dir`:  Traces repository (default: `./traces_<JobId>/`).
 For each compute nodes, a sub-repository will be created in, and named `<traces>/benchmon_traces_<hostname>`
  -  `-v | --verbose`: Enable verbose mode.
  - `--dool`:   Path to the dool executable.
 If unset, a dool executable is searched in the PATH.